-Inbound marketing, though a new approach in digital marketing, has resulted in building a brand and capitalizing on the online marketing funnel in a more efficient way than the traditional outbound strategies.
+Inbound marketing, though a new approach in digital marketing, has resulted in building a brand and capitalising on the online marketing funnel in a more efficient way than traditional outbound strategies.

 General Electric, for example, used Inbound Marketing tactics and created an Instagram campaign.
 These were the results: